 Thanks to huge developments in camera technology as well as the explosion in amateur filmmaking and vlogging space, we’re actually very spoiled for choice.
 There are plenty of video cameras at every budget that can be used to record fast-paced sports scenes.

-To help you find your perfect sports video camera, I’ll first take you through the various types of cameras to consider and then list my respective favorites.
-At the end I’ll equip you with some extra buying tips to make sure you get the most out of your new camera.
+To help you find your perfect sports video camera, let’s first go through the various types of cameras to consider and then move on to our recommendations.
+And to finish things off, we’ll equip you with some extra buying tips to make sure you get the most out of your new camera.

 Types of Video Camera